Analytic philosophy: Logical positivism

 This led the logical positivists to reject many traditional problems of philosophy.
-The verification principle rejected statements of metaphysics, theology, ethics and aesthetics as cognitively meaningless.
-Logical positivists therefore typically considered philosophy as having a minimal function.
-For them, philosophy concerned the clarification of thoughts, rather than having a distinct subject matter of its own.
+They typically considered philosophy to have a minimal function, concerning the clarification of thoughts, rather than having a distinct subject matter of its own.

-Neurath famously gives the anti-foundationalist analogy of reconstructing a ship while on the open sea.
+Epistemology was still discussed.
+Schlick was a foundationalist, believing knowledge was like a pyramid, built on prior layers of knowledge except for the first layer.
+Neurath was an anti-foundationalist, coherentist who famously gave the analogy of reconstructing a ship while on the open sea.

 Friedrich Waismann introduced the concept of open texture to describe the universal possibility of vagueness in empirical statements.
 Waismann never finished a book titled Logik, Sprache, Philosophie intended to present the ideas of logical positivism to a wider audience.

 Carnap and Reichenbach started the journal Erkenntnis.
-Carnap formalized the concepts of intension and extension as the basis of a new method of semantics.
-In works like Der logische Aufbau der Welt (translated as The Logical Structure of the World, 1967), sometimes simply the Aufbau, Carnap believed the way to resolve philosophical problems is by logical analysis of language.
+Carnap advocated solving problems by "semantic ascent", talking about language instead of its objects.
+Carnap also distinguished between trivial internal questions and meaningless external questions.
+He is best known for works like Der logische Aufbau der Welt (translated as The Logical Structure of the World, 1967) and The Elimination of Metaphysics Through Logical Analysis of Language (1959).
 (Note: Carnap famously criticized the continental philosopher Heidegger for saying "the nothing noths".)

 Several logical positivists were Jewish, such as Neurath, Waismann, Hans Hahn, and Reichenbach.
 Others, like Carnap, were gentiles but socialists or pacifists.
 With the coming to power of Adolf Hitler and Nazism in 1933, many members of the Vienna and Berlin Circles fled to Britain and the United States, which helped to reinforce the dominance of logical positivism and analytic philosophy in anglophone countries.

-In 1936, Schlick was murdered in Vienna by his former student Hans Nelböck.
-The same year, A. J. Ayer's work Language Truth and Logic introduced the English speaking world to logical positivism.
+In 1936, Schlick was murdered in Vienna by his former student, Hans Nelböck.
+The same year, A. J. Ayer's work Language, Truth and Logic introduced the English speaking world to logical positivism.

-The logical positivists saw their rejection of metaphysics in some ways as a recapitulation of a quote by David Hume:

-If we take in our hand any volume; of divinity or school metaphysics, for instance; let us ask, Does it contain any abstract reasoning concerning quantity or number?
-No. Does it contain any experimental reasoning concerning matter of fact and existence?
-No. Commit it then to the flames: for it can contain nothing but sophistry and illusion.

 Ordinary language

-After World War II, from the late 1940s to the 1950s, analytic philosophy became involved with ordinary-language analysis.
-This resulted in two main trends.
+After World War II, analytic philosophy became interested in ordinary language philosophy, in contrast to ideal language philosophy.
+Rather than rely on logical constructions, philosophers emphasized the use of natural language.
+There were two strains of ordinary language philosophy: the later Wittgenstein and Oxford philosophies.